5jt/dyalog-cookbook/manuscript/13_help.md

 * `Go to →[Overview]` is also a paragraph, but this paragraph carries a link.
 "Overview" must be the name of a page.
 If the title of the page is different from the name, the title is going to be shown as link text in the help page.

 Make some changes, for example add another paragraph, and then press <escape>. `Markdown2Help` takes your changes, converts the Markdown to HTML and shows the changed page straight away.
 This gives you an idea of how easy it actually is to change help pages.
 Adding and deleting help pages -- and nodes -- can be achieved via the context menu.

+Even if you are familiar whith Markdown you should read `Markdown2Help`'s own help file before you start using Markdown2Help seriously.
+Some Markdown features as not supported by the help system, and internal links are implemented in a simplified way.

 ## Changing title and sequence